emp3thy/unsubscriber/refactoring.md

 - Handle OAuth tokens (stored separately in future step)

 **Acceptance Criteria:**
-- ✅ AccountRepository class created extending BaseRepository
+- ✅ AccountRepository class created extending BaseRepository (COMPLETED)
 - ✅ Can add account with email, password, provider
 - ✅ Can retrieve account by email
 - ✅ Can list all accounts ordered by date